eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/tar-application.md

 2.i)
 I aspire to be a tenure-track assistant professor at a research university.
 As a professor, I want to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture that leads to societal and economic benefits.

-I want to expose undergraduates, including frosh students and sophomores taking introductory classes, to emerging technologies and good practices, workflows, and methodologies.
-This enables them to start doing research before the end of their junior year.

 2.ii)
-I hope to have replicate the mutually influential methodology for teaching and research that is demonstrated by some professors at University of California, Berkeley's Department of Electrical Engineering and Computer Sciences.
+I hope to demonstrate my ability to explore new techniques and models of pedagogy to improve student learning outcomes in computer engineering.
+In particular, I want to test pedagogical practices to help students learn emerging technologies, such as (INSERT appropriate technology for relevant course), under a mutually influential framework for teaching and research demonstrated by some illustrious computer engineering professors at UC Berkeley.

-That is, I want to test open source research deliverables for (electronic design automation, computer architecture, formal verification, compiler design, program/software analysis, or hardware security) to teach students emerging technologies, such as (INSERT appropriate technology for relevant course).
-This helps disseminate my research to other students demonstrated my ability to explore new techniques and models of pedagogy to improve student learning outcomes.
+The students would learn open source research deliverables for (electronic design automation, computer architecture, formal verification, compiler design, program/software analysis, or hardware security), which helps disseminates research to students and others, and improve testing of research deliverables.

-This would help me write my teaching statement when I apply for jobs in academia.
+These would help me write my teaching statement when I apply for jobs in academia.

 3.i)
 "Teaching-as-Research" refers to adopting the scientific approach to experimenting with new techniques and models of pedagogy.
 It involves acquiring experimental data that tests if my hypothesis of a teaching practice improves student outcomes over a semester.